rbturnbull/orthoflow/docs/source/main/advanced_tutorial.rst

     - hmms/1569at3041.hmm
     - hmms/1610at3041.hmm

-To use the Gene Tree and Reconciliation (ASTRAL) path for tree inference, **ADD INSTRUCTIONS /// ALSO, DO WE ALLOW BOTH TO RUN IN ONE EXECUTION OR SHOULD USER RE-LAUNCH WITH DIFFERENT SETTINGS.
-WRITE INSTRUCTIONS**
+The orthofisher and orthofinder paths are mutually exclusive.

+By default, a phylogeny is inferred from a supermatrix.
+To use the supertree (ASTRAL) path for tree inference, set ``supertree: True``.
+If both ``supermatrix`` and ``supertree`` are set to ``True``, the workflow will run both types of inference.

 Gene filtering settings